rocky-linux/documentation/docs/labs/systems_administration_I/lab3-system_utilities.md

     ………………………..
     ```

 ## Exercise 6

 ### `mv`

-"mv" command stands for move.
+The `mv` command stands for move.
 It renames files or directories.
 It can also move files.

 #### To use `mv`

-1. Change directory to the folder1 directory and list its contents
+1. Change directory to the "folder1" directory and list its contents:

     ```bash
     [root@localhost root]# cd   folder1